 If you come to Leeds on your own to look for family accommodation:

 - stay in temporary single accommodation while you look for a house for your family

-- dont sign a long-term contract for a single room for yourself while you're house-hunting as you will be legally responsible for paying rent until the end date of the contract.
+- don’t sign a long-term contract for a single room for yourself while you're house-hunting as you’ll be legally responsible for paying rent until the end date of the contract.

-More information and advice on housing is available from Student Advice in Leeds University Union.
+More information and advice on housing is available from the Help and Support team in Leeds University Union.

 University family accommodation